germ-star/georesource-optimize/README.md

 # studious-sari
-This repository has all my Master projects
+This repository has my personal projects that I am exploring.
+One of them is the search engine for high school in developped countries.